-This FCR, with permission from the Bermuda Monetary Authority ("Authority"), includes the results and discussion of both Hamilton Insurance Group, Ltd., the ultimate parent company of the Hamilton Insurance Group corporate group of entities, and Hamilton Re, Ltd., its designated insurer.
+This FCR, with permission from the Bermuda Monetary Authority ("Authority"), includes the results and discussion of both Hamilton Insurance Group (of which the ultimate holding company is Hamilton Insurance Group, Ltd., which on its own behalf shall hereinafter be referred to as "Parent", and the entire Hamilton Insurance corporate group of entities shall hereinafter be referred to as the "Group"), and its designated insurer, Hamilton Re, Ltd. ("Hamilton Re").
 Distinction between the two entities has been made in reporting financial results and discussing materially different operational and governance processes.

-This report should be read in conjunction with our audited consolidated financial statements for the year ended November 30, 2021, which will be made available on the Authority's website.
+This report should be read in conjunction with our audited consolidated financial statements for the year ended December 31, 2022, which will be made available on the Authority's website.